Wavelength-Filtered SI

 After the acquisition

-We recommend that you immediately save all data before analyzing and/or removing artifacts.
+We recommend you immediately save all data before analyzing and/or removing artifacts.

 Artifact removal